-Since its inception in 1986, Florida’s Certified Local Government Program has assisted in the survey, designation and preservation of thousands of historic and cultural resources and helped to increase public awareness of historic preservation.
+Since its inception in 1986, Florida’s Certified Local Government Program has assisted in the survey, designation and preservation of thousands of historic and cultural resources and it has helped to increase public awareness of historic preservation.
 Participation in the program is also an important consideration in the local planning process, as governments in Florida are required to address historic preservation in comprehensive planning decisions.
 By identifying historic resources in a local government’s comprehensive plan, proposed development projects will be reviewed for consistency with preservation goals and strategies.

-Through the Division’s Small Matching Grants program, CLGs in good standing are eligible to compete for pass-through subgrants funded by the Historic Preservation Fund grant the Division receives annually from the National Park Service.
+Through the Florida Division of Historical Resources’ (FDHR) Small Matching Grants program, CLGs in good standing are eligible to compete for pass-through subgrants funded by the Historic Preservation Fund grant that the FDHR receives annually from the National Park Service.
 The federal CLG subgrants may be for survey, planning and National Register nomination projects.
-In addition, Small Matching grant match funding requirements are waived for all grants awarded to CLGs in good standing, whether state or federally funded.
+In addition, Small Matching Grant match funding requirements are waived for all grants awarded to CLGs in good standing, whether state or federally funded.

 Repointing, also known as replacing mortar and pointing, is common maintenance needed for masonry buildings and structures.
 Properly done, repointing restores the visual and physical integrity of the masonry.
 Improperly done, repointing not only detracts from the appearance of the building, but may also cause physical damage to the masonry units themselves

-When repointing is needed, the City will require an architect or engineer, hopefully one with extensive knowledge of historic preservation, to prepare a report that includes a mortar analysis and a brick strength analysis.
+When repointing is needed, the City will require an architect or engineer to prepare a report that includes a mortar analysis and a brick strength analysis.
 The new mortar should match the original mortar in strength, color, appearance, texture, and materials.
 The profile of the mortar joint is also important and will need to be replicated.

 Please refer to Preservation Brief 2: Repointing Mortar Joints in Historic Masonry Buildings for more information.

 Find out on our Plaque or Star or Marker page.

 Key West City TV, also known as KWCTV, broadcast the following meetings, which are held in the commission chambers at City Hall: